headsetapp/headsetapp.github.io/docs/faq.md

 ---
 title: FAQ
 ---
-# Frequently Asked Questions
+# FAQ

 ### Q: What is Headset?
 Headset is a music player for desktop that is able to connect to YouTube.
 Users can search through YouTube's massive collection of music, play what they find and save tracks/playlists.
-Headset can also read popular music [subreddits](https://www.youtube.com/watch?v=EvEcBq5yWGw) and play the tracks in sequense.
+Headset can also read popular music [subreddits](https://www.youtube.com/watch?v=EvEcBq5yWGw) and play the tracks in sequence.

 ### Q: What are the minimum system requirements to run Headset?